openwdl/wdl/SPEC.md

 ### Conditional Statement

-A conditional statement consists of one or more conditional clauses, each with an associated body.
+A conditional statement consists of one or more conditional clauses, each having an associated body.
 The types of conditional statement clauses are:

 * A required `if` clause with an associated expression that evaluates to a `Boolean`.
 The `if` clause must be first in the conditional expression.